Complete Guide to All 27 State Park Passport Programs (2025)

 - Number of Park Sites: 34

 Free booklets are provided for the North Carolina Passport program.
-You can get stamps at any one of the 34 state parks and recreation areas to fill the full color booklet.
+You can get stamps at any one of the 34 state parks, four recreation areas and three state natural areas to fill the full color booklet.
+There are also nine state trails as well.
+That is a total of 51 areas to get stamps, with Rendezvous Mountain being added to the state park system from a state forest most recently (it will be added to the booklet in the next printing.)
 Prizes were once given out but are no longer provided.

 - Program Name: North Dakota Passport program